Chicago Amusement Park Injury Attorneys

 - Report the Incident Immediately: Notify park management and request a written incident report.

-Parks may ask you to sign waivers or accept a quick settlement.
-Speak to a lawyer first. - Immediately Contact an Experienced Lawyer: An experienced amusement park injury attorney can speak on your behalf to insurance adjusters and dramatically increase your chances for a successful claim.
+- Contact an Experienced Lawyer Immediately: An experienced amusement park injury attorney can speak on your behalf to insurance adjusters and dramatically increase your chances of a successful claim.
 The legal team at Sexner Injury Lawyers LLC is available 24 hours a day with free information at (312) 243-9922.

 Real-World Examples: Lawsuits, Settlements, and Jury Verdicts